Healthy Homes Assessment Te Mata

 Te Mata Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory for all Te Mata and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory for all Te Mata and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate the compliance with each Healthy Homes Standards that apply or will be in force during the tenure of an apartment rental.
+• Property managers and landlords have to keep records to demonstrate compliance with the Healthy Homes Standards that apply or will apply throughout the tenancy period of an apartment rental.

-• Private landlords and property managers have to make sure their rental properties conform to the Healthy Homes Standards within 90 days of a newly renewed, extended or changed Tenancy.
+• Property managers and private landlords should ensure their rental properties conform according to Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.

-• All homes which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 From 1 July 2024